Chenghao-Wu/AutoPoly/README.md

 # AutoPoly.py: Automatic Generation of Data File for Polymers

 AutoPoly is a Python package for automatically generating LAMMPS data files for polymer systems.
-It supports the OPLS (Optimized Potentials for Liquid Simulations) force field developed by Prof. William L. Jorgensen.
+It supports both atomistic (OPLS force field) and coarse-grained (bead-spring) polymer models.

 ## Why AutoPoly?